Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 Every dollar invested in 1950 would be worth over $1,200 today.
 Every thousand would have become more than $1.2 million.

-And, every dollar invested in 1990 would be worth over $10 today.
-Any amount of invested money would have increased tenfold.
-On an inflation-adjusted basis, it would have increased by a factor of five.
+And, every dollar invested in 1990 would be worth over $15 today.
+Any amount of invested money would have increased fifteen times over.
+On an inflation-adjusted basis, it would still have increased by a factor of over seven times.

-If you’re looking to invest in the stock market for exponential returns and serious wealth-building, this guide will help you get started.
+If you’re looking for how to invest in stocks for exponential returns and serious wealth-building, this guide will help you get started.

 Start from the beginning, or jump right to the section you want: